radu-matei/radu-matei.github.io/content/blog/aspnet-core-json-dependency-injection.md

 How to inject an `ITest` service
 ---------------------------------

-In order to inject a service of type `ITest`, you need to add a function in `Startup` called `ConfigureServices` that has a parameter of type `ISerciceCollection` and add the service in this collection.
+In order to inject a service of type `ITest`, you need to add a function in `Startup` called `ConfigureServices` that has a parameter of type `IServiceCollection` and add the service in this collection.

 ```
 public void ConfigureServices(IServiceCollection services)